caulagi/blog/_posts/secret-sauce.md

   to identify and work with the problem.

-- A logging solution only for debugging - if a user got banned or there is a payment question from support or a card got declined, etc.
+- A logging solution only for debugging - if a user got banned or there is a payment question from support or a card got declined, etc. Logging is useful for answering questions about one request/transaction/user/payment etc, in my book.

 In other words, for a 'primitive' observability story, I only need error-reporting to support a distributed sytem!